-- Only self-funded plans are considered in this Guide whether they be (a) single or multiple-employer, sponsored or (b) trusteed (qualified or other) or (c) non-trusteed. - The risks include the wide range of health care risks excluding workers' compensation.
-Tax-qualified deferred compensation plans are excluded; insured health care plans are excluded; and benefit arrangements requiring FAS 106, GASB 43 and GASB 45 are excluded. - Risk and actuarial should be viewed as a single function. - Actuarial work-products are those contemplated by the Academy of Actuaries (Academy) and must meet all standards established therewith.
-Administrative work-products are those (a) offered through the companion website (risk or administrative in nature) that (b) do not have to meet the standards of the Academy. - The companion Website (www.awpse.com) should be considered an Attachment or Appendix to the Guide at least to the extent that such Website is open for general viewing (i.e., not privacy-protected).
+- All health plans (fully insured of self-funded) are considered in this Guide whether they be (a) single or multiple-employer or (b) trusteed (qualified or other) or (c) non-trusteed. - The wide range of health risks are included, except for workers' compensation. - Risk and actuarial should be viewed as a single function. - Actuarial work-products are those contemplated by the Academy of Actuaries (Academy) and must meet all standards established therewith.
+A work-product and an opinion are synonymous. - Administrative work-products are those (a) offered through the companion website, (b) that are (risk or administrative in nature) and (b) that do not have to meet the standards of the Academy. - The companion Website (www.awpse.com) should be considered an Attachment or Appendix to the Guide at least to the extent that such Website is open for general viewing (i.e., not privacy-protected).

-- All of the professionals and/or practitioners who have an interest in the topic are considered in the presentations (accountants, brokers, actuaries, risk managers and consultants, HMOs, etc.). - All of the described risk, actuarial and administrative services are (a) work-product in format and (b) computer-prepared and managed using the most recent (a) mathematical, (b) cybernetic and (c) information technologies. - These benefits are included in the Guide: (a) medical, Rx, dental, vision and hearing; (b) critical illness, dread disease and organ transplant; (c) disability (short or long term); (d) death and dismemberment; (e) long-term care and (f) legal care.
+- All of the professionals and/or practitioners who have an interest in the topic are considered in the presentations (accountants, brokers, actuaries, risk managers, consultants, regulators, HMOs, managed care entities, etc.). - All of the described risk, actuarial and administrative services are (a) work-product in format and (b) computer-prepared and managed using the most recent (a) mathematical, (b) cybernetic and (c) information technologies. - These benefits are included in the Guide: (a) medical, Rx, dental, vision and hearing; (b) critical illness, dread disease and organ transplant; (c) disability (short or long term) and (d) long-term care.